What Happens If You Are Not At Fault In A Car Accident?

 Utah follows modified comparative negligence.
 The amount of money you can recover is reduced based on your share of fault if you are less than half at fault.
 You cannot recover any damages from another driver if you are 50% or more at fault.

-Insurers look at police reports, photos, video, witness statements, and crash data to decide fault.
-If their view is wrong, your lawyer can challenge it with expert analysis and added evidence.
+Insurers and the insurance adjuster look at police reports, photos, video, witness statements, and crash data to decide fault.
+If their view is wrong, your lawyer can challenge it with an accident reconstruction expert, expert analysis, and added evidence.

 This rule matters even when you think liability is clear.
 If the insurer tries to pin part of the blame on you, your payout goes down by that amount, so it is worth pushing back.
 The Utah Insurance Department explains how comparative negligence affects claims and recovery.